KNTU

 KNTU (88.1 FM) is the radio station owned and operated by the University of North Texas.
-The signal of the station covers much of the Dallas and Fort Worth Metroplex with an indie alternative format.
+The signal of the station covers much of the Dallas–Fort Worth metroplex with an indie alternative format.

-KNTU also produces the UNT football and men's basketball broadcast feeds for the Mean Green Sports Network, a radio property of Learfield for broadcast on 97.1 FM.
-UNT women's basketball moved to streaming only on Learfield's Varsity App beginning with the 2022–23 season.
+KNTU also produces the UNT football and men's basketball broadcast feeds for the Mean Green Sports Network, a radio property of Learfield for broadcast on commercial stations.
+Women's basketball moved to streaming only on Learfield's Varsity App beginning with the 2022–23 season.

 History

 KNTU was founded in 1969 in part by Bill Mercer, former voice of the Dallas Cowboys, North Texas Mean Green, and a member of the Texas Radio Hall of Fame.
 Originally on the 88.5 FM frequency, the station officially went on the air on October 31, 1969.
 Along with music, Mean Green football game broadcasts were soon added, with Mercer providing play-by-play coverage and UNT students usually serving as his color commentators.

 The station switched to a jazz format in 1981, while continuing to host public affairs shows and North Texas athletic events.
 While KNTU had no direct competitors, it shared audiences with 106.1 from 1987 to 1992 and 107.5 from 1992 to 2006 (both with the KOAI callsigns) as smooth jazz-formatted stations branded "The Oasis."

 On July 29, 2022, KNTU switched to an alternative format, "88.1 indie," reflecting the station's independent status.
 The first song was "Icky Thump" by the White Stripes.
 The jazz format continues to stream online, and is broadcast on 88.1 HD-2.

 The latest format flip puts KNTU in competition with North Texas Public Broadcasting's Adult album alternative-formatted KKXT (91.7), Audacy-owned KVIL (Alt 103.7), iHeartMedia's active rock-formatted KEGL (97.1 The Eagle), and iHeartMedia-owned KEGL-HD2 (97.1 HD2 The Edge).